20 Father’s Day Crafts You Can Make in One Day

-If your dad recoils at the thought of hiring a handyman, this do-it-yourselfer, “Best Dad I Ever Saw” craft from the Easy Preschool Craft blog will tickle his fancy.
+If your dad recoils at the thought of hiring a handyman, this do-it-yourselfer, “Best Dad I Ever Saw” craft from the Preschool Crafts for Kids blog will tickle his fancy.
 Even if you’ve been stuck inside for ages, you probably have everything you need to make this one at home; all it takes is construction paper, a magic marker, and a sturdy paper plate.
-If dad’s man cave needs a little extra decorating, turn your plate into a wall hanging with a one-hole paper punch tool and some yarn.
+If Dad’s man cave needs a little extra decorating, turn your plate into a wall hanging with a one-hole paper punch tool and some yarn.
 Consider adding one of these father-son quotes to your project.
 They’re perfect for Father’s Day!

 For the dad that rocks

-There are rock ‘n roll dads, rocking chair dads, and dads who love nothing more than a rockin’ good time with their family.
+There are rock ‘n’ roll dads, rocking chair dads, and dads who love nothing more than a rockin’ good time with their family.
 No matter what your particular dad is into, he’ll love getting this My Dad Rocks paperweight, from Our Family World.
 This craft is as simple as it gets.
 All you need is a rock, acrylic paint, glitter glue, and acrylic sealer spray.
-After dad has opened his gift, he’s bound to want a yummy meal.
-Check out these Father’s Day recipes, and yummily continue the day’s festivities!
+If you’re celebrating your stepdad on Father’s day, you could paint one of these stepdad quotes on the rock to show him how much you care.

 The perfect card for a cool-dude dad

 This too-cool-for-school, popsicle-themed Father’s Day card comes from Tara at Homeschool Preschool.
-You’ll start by downloading a free template for the card here.
+You’ll start by downloading a free template for the card.
 Then, let your imagination be your guide.
 Tara recommends a variety of material alternatives to choose between, based on your child’s age and skill level.
 Some things you’ll need for certain are popsicle sticks, googly eyes, and liquid school glue.
-You can never have too many popsicle sticks.

-Use your child’s adorable scribbles to decorate this Kid-Made Scribble Mug, from I Heart Arts ‘n Crafts.
-You’ll need a plain, white mug, some painter’s pens, and stickers, that your child will love to choose.
+Use your child’s adorable scribbles to decorate this Kid-Made Scribble Mug, from I Heart Arts n Crafts.
+You’ll need a plain white mug, some painter’s pens, and stickers, which your child will love to choose.
 This craft requires an oven as well as some lovin’ so make sure an adult is involved in the process.